footings/footings/docs/tutorials/intro-series/2-attributes-and-instantiation.md

 model.a = 0
 ```

-In addition, the attributes defined using `define_return` and `define_intermediate` also appear as attributes under the model object.
+In addition, the attributes defined using `def_return` and `def_intermediate` also appear as attributes under the model object.
 Though, they have a value of `None` as shown below.

 ```{code-cell} ipython3
 print(f"attribute ab  = {model.ab}")